Why Choose Open Data Standards?

-Most open source GIS projects are heavily invested in implementing open standards.
+Most open source geospatial projects are heavily invested in implementing open standards.
 In general, this means Open Geospatial Consortium (OGC) standards.
 The Open Geospatial Consortium was founded in 1994 in response to pent-up demand in the government and industry to solve the issue of spatial data sharing and interoperability.
 Back then, spatial data tended to be stored in proprietary formats, often giving specific GIS vendors a competitive advantage.
 In the 1980s and early 1990s, the process of reformatting or translating spatial data required time-consuming, expensive custom add-ons, typically from the original vendor of the system.
-See the OGC website for more information.

 - Geographic Markup Language (GML) is an extension of XML schema (or grammar) for the expression of geographical features.
 It is used as an interoperability format for features that are too complex to express using the Simple feature standard.
 It is used particularly by Web Feature Service (WFS).